lkania/CDOT/README.md

 ### Detection of exotic high-mass resonance experiment (3b - 4b)

-For this experiment, we first need to perform some variable transformations to improve the overall performance of the classifiers.
-We do this as follows:
+For 3b and 4b experiments, the following script performs some variable transformations to improve the overall performance of the classifiers.

 ```
 Rscript ./cdot/DataAnalysis3b4b.R
 ```

-The code above outputs a file called `Data3b4b.RData` that provides the 3b, 4b and signal data sets used in the experiments.
-We now randomly select the training, validation and test data sets from the entire 3b, 4b and signal data sets and get the classifier as well as the decorrelated classifier outputs for the experiment using the following command.
+After the script finishes, the file `./cdot/Data3b4b.RData` is available.
+It provides the 3b, 4b and signal data sets used in the experiments.
+We proceed to randomly select the training, validation and test data sets from the entire 3b, 4b and signal data sets to produce the outputs of the correlated and decorrelated classifiers.

 ```
 Rscript ./cdot/3b4bCDOT.R
 ```

-This outputs `DecorrelatedData3b4b.Rdata` that contains the training, validation and test data sets for both backgrounds and the signal.
-Each data set has a column `h` that provides the classifier output and a column `Trans_h` that provides the transformed decorrelated classifier output for the corresponding data set.
+After the script finishes, the file `./cdot/DecorrelatedData3b4b.Rdata` is available.
+Its contains the training, validation and test data sets, together with a column `h` that provides the classifier output and a column `Trans_h` that provides the output of the decorrelated classifier.

-Finally, run the following command.
+To produce figures 9 and 10, run the following command.

 ```
 Rscript ./cdot/3b4bPlots.R
 ```

-After the script finishes, the following figures are available.
+After the script finishes, they are available at the following locations.

 | Figure number (click link to open)         | Location                               |
 |--------------------------------------------|----------------------------------------|